riadjoseph/Go_Seo/README.md

 ```

 # listURLs
-Export all URLs (up to a maximum of 1MM) to file (siteurlsExport.csv)
+Export all URLs (up to a maximum of 1MM) to a file (siteurlsExport.csv)
 ```
 Usage: listURLs
 ```